Search Ashworth College

 Before you start your career, however, you'll need some training.
 Ashworth College offers a vet tech degree online that is affordable and includes clinical experience that gives you the chance to practice what you learn in a real-world environment.

-A passion for pet pals is significant part of being a vet tech, but there is a lot more to the job.
+A passion for animals is a significant part of being a veterinary technician, but there’s more to the job than just loving our furry friends.
 Vet techs play multiple roles, jumping in to help vets when needed, sharing information, consoling pet parents and taking care of a variety of administrative duties.
 If you're interested in exploring careers in the pet care industry, here's what you need to know.

 If you're thinking about becoming a vet tech, now is a great time.
-The Bureau of Labor Statistics projects employment of vet techs to grow 20 percent by 2026.
+The Bureau of Labor Statistics projects employment of vet techs to grow 20 percent by 2031.
 That's faster than the average for all occupations!
-Experts say more veterinarians are relying ontechnicians and technologists to do general care and lab work in their practices and that is driving current and continued job growth.
+Experts say more veterinarians are relying on technicians and technologists to do general care and lab work in their practices and that is driving current and continued job growth.

 As a vet tech, you'll have many responsibilities.
 On a typical day, vet techs can find themselves doing the work of anesthesiologists, animal handlers, dental hygienists, dog walkers, janitors, laboratory technicians, mentors, pharmacy technicians, phlebotomists, receptionists, surgical technicians, teachers or x-ray technicians.
 Getting the right education is important, so you're prepared to take on this array of duties.